 Upcoming Webinars: Save the Date!

 For the upcoming academic year 2014-2015, the Virtual Professional Development webinars offered by ETS will be offered in four sets of three sessions, for a total of 12 sessions.
 Each session will be an hour long.
-MATH-UP alumni and current students who attend the live sessions will receive a $30 gift card or continuing education credit when applicable.
+MATH-UP alumni and current students who attend the live sessions will receive a $30 gift card or professional development hour credit when applicable.

 Below is a description of each series and the tentative schedule of the webinars.
 Dates and topics are subject to change.